"a reflective and highly intelligent young man and a wonderful musician whom Bach would have appreciated."

 BBC Music Magazine

-Isang Enders has quickly established himself as a dynamic artist in search of new concepts and works for the violoncello.
+Isang Enders has established himself as a leading artist in search of new concepts and works for the violoncello.
 Born into a German-Korean musician family in Frankfurt in 1988, Isang Enders began studying with Michael Sanderling at the age of twelve.
 His playing has since been influenced by his studies with Gustav Rivinius, Truls Mørk, and above all, by the mentoring of the American cellist Lynn Harrell.

 At the age of twenty, Isang Enders was appointed principal cello of the Dresden Staatskapelle, making him the youngest section leader in Germany.
 During his four years with the orchestra, he also co-founded the Gohrisch Shostakovich Festival alongside Tobias Niederschlag.